 Make sure your kids know how to clean.

 It takes training, effort, and follow-up.
 “Don’t expect what you don’t inspect.”
 The nice thing is that once you’ve taught one kid how to clean a certain area, they can help train the next child!

 Have certain people and certain days or times for specific chores.
 My kids know their unique meal-time kitchen chores, afternoon clean-up chore, and a Saturday chore (bathroom, vacuum).

 Adjust as the kids grow and activities change.
 Now that my oldest son has a job outside the home, he doesn’t do as many at-home chores.
 And, as my younger kids grow, they can do harder tasks!

 Invest in good cleaning tools.

 I love my canister vacuum which is easier for my kids to use than a heavier push vacuum cleaner.
 High-quality toilet brushes are a must.
 And, the Swiffer-type mops work great for a simple mopping job by a 7-year-old.

 You’ll love my new Emoji Themed Cleaning Charts and Label Tags.
 They’re so cute!
 Use the Bedroom, Livingroom, and Bathroom check-lists to teach your kids what needs to be done to clean each room.
 Or, write out your own plan on the blank check-lists.
 There are also 3 pages of labels.
 Put these on bins, boxes, baskets, shelves, books, etc. Anything that needs to be organized.

-Download the Emoji Themed Cleaning Checklists & Labels Printable Pack for only $1:
+Download the Emoji Themed Cleaning Checklists & Labels Free for a Limited Time!

 - Deep Cleaning the Master Bedroom